 - A Patchouli oil study was conducted to analyze the effects in vitro and vivo of leukocytes’ behavior in the acute inflammatory response.
 The application of a high concentration of patchouli oil was able to affect leukocytes’ behavior that involved nitric oxide production and pro-inflammatory cytokines (Silva-Filho et al., 2016).
 DOI: 10.1016/j.biopha.2016.10.084 https://www.sciencedirect.com/science/article/abs/pii/S0753332216310605

 Anti-bacterial Effects of Patchouli Oil Alcohol

 - Patchouli oil antimicrobial constituents were assessed with docking technology and in vivo against five bacterial enzymes and five antibiotics as target molecules.
-Patchouli oil had 26 compounds that shown antibacterial activity.
-The two compounds of patchouli oil that were dominant were (-)-patchouli and pogostone alcohol that shown strong antibacterial activity (Yang et al., 2013). https://pubmed.ncbi.nlm.nih.gov/24250637/
+Patchouli oil had 26 compounds that showed antibacterial activity.
+The two compounds of patchouli oil that were dominant were (-)-patchouli and pogostone alcohol which showed strong antibacterial activity (Yang et al., 2013). https://pubmed.ncbi.nlm.nih.gov/24250637/

 - Patchouli was found to totally inhibit e. coli.
 Patchouli had 47.5% carvacrol and 15.2% p-cymene.
 Oils from different origins have different levels of active constituents as identified by gas chromatography-mass spectrometry testing by this research group in Taiwan (Lin et al., 2016). doi:10.1016/j.jfda.2015.12.006. https://www.researchgate.net/publication/301274750_Essential_oils_from_Taiwan_Chemical_composition_and_antibacterial_activity_against_Escherichia_coli